¨A nickel ain’t worth a dime anymore.¨

 Tip Three: Don’t Have Foreign Coins and Banknotes After You Leave the Country

-- Avoid having a lot of foreign currency leftover when you leave the country.
+- Avoid using foreign banknotes and coins outside of their original country.
 Most of the time, you will receive horrible exchange rates for foreign currencies outside of the country of origin.
 On a rare occasion, you may not be able to find any place to make the exchange at all.
 (Be especially careful when dealing with “soft” currency.
 Soft currencies are currencies that investors do not want to buy because they are assumed to be unstable.
 Hard currencies, those that the currency markets want, are limited, usually to the Euro, British Pound, Japanese Yen, and Swiss Francs).

 Do You Have Some Leftover Foreign Banknotes and Coins?